-By bus the journey from Mae Sai to Chiang Mai is scheduled to take either 5 hours 10 minutes or 8 hours 10 on the early morning departure which follows a less direct route.
+By bus the journey from Mae Sai to Chiang Mai is scheduled to take 5 hours 10 minutes.
+There is a single bus company operating services on this route.

-There are three direct bus services a day from Mae Sai to Chiang Mai which you can book online.
+There are currently 2 direct bus services a day from Mae Sai to Chiang Mai available to book online.

 |Mae Sai||Chiang Mai||Ticket||Service||Company|